frankMilde/go-challenge/04_repacking/README.md

 The box list will operate as a last-in-first-out (LIFO) stack.
 Operations we need are
 - `newItem` to create a new item
-- `addfront` to add a new item to the front
+- `push` to add a new item to the front
-- `pullfront` to delete an item from the front
+- `pop` to delete an item from the front

 Palettes
 ========